71/Cometary/src/Cometary.Metaprogramming/README.md

 ﻿Cometary.Metaprogramming
 ========================

-This assembly provides the ability of any assembly to define `CompilationEditor`'s that will edit the assembly in which they are defined.
+This assembly provides the ability to define `CompilationEditor`s that will be used by Cometary to edit the assembly in which they are defined.

 # Installation
 ```powershell